 Add body moisture

-Take warm showers but avoid hot showers, they can dehydrate skin.
+Take warm showers but avoid hot showers, which can dehydrate skin.
 When you are done with showers and baths, don’t dry off completely.
 Use a lotion to help absorb water that is still on your skin for extra moisturizing.
 Try EWG VERIFIED™ Eco Body Lotion with healing Tamanu oil.

 Use a humidifier